okojoalg/raft-mlp/README.md

-# SSCR-MLP
+# RaftMLP

-This repository contains the training code for SSCR-MLP.
+This repository contains the training code for RaftMLP.

 ## Require